Antalya Centennial Archery Field

 Antalya Centennial Archery Field (Antalya 100.
-Yıl Okçuluk Sahası) is an archery field located in Antalya, Turkey.
+Yıl Okçuluk Sahası) is an archery field in Antalya, Turkey.

-Situated in Meltem neighborhood, the archery field on lawn has the dimensions 140 × 175 m, where 50 targets can be placed. İt has a seating capacity for 500 spectators.
+Situated in the Meltem neighborhood, the archery field on the lawn has the dimensions 140 × 175 m, where 50 targets can be placed. İt has a seating capacity of 500 spectators.
 The venue was leased to the Antalya Archery Club (Antalya Okçuluk İhtisas Kulübü) on November 17, 1998, for 49 years by its owner, the Directorate General of Youth and Sports.

-The facility has also offices, lounge area and a meeting room.
+The facility also has offices, a lounge area, and a meeting room.
 It is also home to Antalya Anadolu Archery Club (Antalaya Anadolu Okçuluk Kulübü).

 The venue hosts the FITA Archery World Cup competitions organized by the World Archery Federation (WAF) and run by the Turkish Archery Federation since 2006.